Non-Cartesian Guarded Recursion with Daggers: Classical Guarded Recursion

 In guarded recursion, the fixed point is more restrictive and recursive calls are \emph{guarded}.
-To do so, the type of a guarded fixed point is $\ffix \colon (\later A \to A) \to A$, and given $\cdot \vdash M \colon \later A \to A$, that is to say, a function that takes a guarded term as an input, we have the following operational rule:

-This means that after applying the fixed point rule, the next application must happen one step `in the future'.
+To do so, the type of a guarded fixed point is $\ffix \colon (\later A \to A) \to A$, and given $\cdot \vdash M \colon \later A \to A$, that is to say, a function that takes a guarded term as an input, we have the following operational rule: \( \ffix M \to M(\nnext \ffix M). \) This means that after applying the fixed point rule, the next application must happen one step `in the future'.

 Studying the operational behaviour of the terms is an important aspect of programming language theory, but it is not the focus of this paper.
-We restrict ourselves to a \emph{structural} perspective on programming languages, by analysing their denotational semantics in category theory.
+In particular, there are many interesting notions in guarded type theory that do not apply in this paper, such as productivity.
+We restrict ourselves to a \emph{structural} perspective on programming languages, by analysing their categorical denotational semantics.

 The syntax for guarded recursion, introduced above, admits a sound and adequate denotational semantics~\cite{birkedal2016guarded} in the \emph{topos of trees}, which is a cartesian closed category with sufficient structure for guarded recursion, as explained in the next section.